revoltez/CypherBox/README.md

 - Each public key is an account with an associated name.
 - cypherBox files are in .config/cypherBox/
 - Only public keys are stored and only one private key is selected at any time.
+- A password is required whenever the user changes the accounts
 - Visual Appearance might differ depending on your terminal color settings (consider it a feature ;=) )